Zelinskiy renews call for Russia to be named a 'terrorist state' after Izyum massacre

 The European Union High Representative Josep Borrel condemned the atrocities and said that Russia’s invasion “has been leaving a trail of blood and destruction across Ukraine”, describing the behaviour of Russian troops as “inhuman”.

-“Thousands of civilians have been already murdered, many more tortured, harassed, sexually assaulted, kidnapped, or forcibly displaced,” Borrel stated.
+“Thousands of civilians have been already murdered, many more tortured, harassed, sexually assaulted, kidnapped or forcibly displaced,” Borrel stated.

 Civilians, children and military personnel make up the bodies found in the mass graves.
 Whilst the majority showed signs of a "violent death", according to the governor of Kharkiv region Oleh Synyehubov, others died of sickness or missile strikes.
 In addition to the mass graves, searches are underway to collect bodies from the rubble of shelled buildings.

 Unsurprisingly, as with Bucha, Moscow has rejected Kyiv’s accusations.
 “It is the same scenario as in Bucha.
-It’s a lie, and of course, we will defend the truth in this story,” Kremlin spokesman Dmitry Peskov told reporters, according to Al-Jazeera.
+It’s a lie, and of course we will defend the truth in this story,” Kremlin spokesman Dmitry Peskov told reporters, according to Al-Jazeera.